VandyVRC/dimli/README.md

 4) Save and allow `_php/_config/constants.inc.php` to remain at this directory location.
 It will be required by several files in the application at large.

-#### Create a Starter Admin User

-The first user will need to be created manually.
-Additional users can be added from within DIMLI's user-interface once the admin has logged in.
-Follow these steps to create an admin user:

-1) Add an entry to the `user` table of the new database.
-Give a value to the `username`, `first_name` and `last_name` fields.
-Enter `1` in every field whose name ends in `_priv` to give the admin all possible privileges.

-2) Create a temporary file called `makePassword.php` with the following contents:

-    <?php
-    $salt = '{same salt string you defined above in constants.inc.php}';
-    echo crypt('{yourDesiredPassword}', $salt);

-3) Run this file in your browser.
-Use the resulting message as the value for the `crypted_password` field in the `user` table entry for your admin user.

-4) Delete the temporary file `makePassword.php`.

 #### Prepare Image Directory

 Whichever directory you chose to be your main image repository should be divided into three folders named as follows: full/, medium/ and thumb/.
 The size of the JPG files placed in the 'thumb/' directory should be exactly 96 pixels wide x 72 pixels high at 72 ppi.
 You may choose the dimensions for the 'medium/' and 'full/' JPG files as you wish.
 DIMLI will look in these directory locations for image files used throughout the application.